 The predominant average hourly wind direction in Reykjavík varies throughout the year.

 The wind is most often from the south for 1.0 weeks, from February 26 to March 5; for 1.6 weeks, from April 17 to April 28; and for 4.5 months, from May 6 to September 20, with a peak percentage of 33% on July 25.
 The wind is most often from the east for 1.4 months, from March 5 to April 17; for 1.1 weeks, from April 28 to May 6; and for 5.2 months, from September 20 to February 26, with a peak percentage of 31% on March 9.

 Reykjavík is located near a large body of water (e.g., ocean, sea, or large lake).
 This section reports on the wide-area average surface temperature of that water.

 The average water temperature experiences some seasonal variation over the course of the year.

-	The time of year with warmer water lasts for 2.7 months, from June 24 to September 14, with an average temperature above 50°F. The day of the year with the warmest water is August 8, with an average temperature of 52°F.
+The time of year with warmer water lasts for 2.6 months, from June 24 to September 13, with an average temperature above 50°F. The month of the year in Reykjavík with the warmest water is August, with an average temperature of 52°F.

-	The time of year with cooler water lasts for 5.3 months, from November 27 to May 4, with an average temperature below 43°F. The day of the year with the coolest water is March 3, with an average temperature of 41°F.
+The time of year with cooler water lasts for 5.2 months, from November 28 to May 3, with an average temperature below 43°F. The month of the year in Reykjavík with the coolest water is March, with an average temperature of 41°F.